14 Negative Traits Of Introverts And How To Overcome Them

-As an introvert, I know how frustrating it is for people when they find me interesting and want to get closer but I deliberately but respectfully do not give them the opportunity.
+As an introvert myself, I know how frustrating it is for people when they find me interesting and want to get closer but I deliberately but respectfully do not give them the opportunity.

 I do not want to engage with people in small talk or engage in loud laughter because I do not allocate energy for such.

-This might be a bad habit of introverts but they have to look out for themselves and what makes them happy.
+This might be one of the bad habits of introverts but they have to look out for themselves and what makes them happy.

 Also, I know how bad it feels for an introvert to be called up to deliver a speech or address an audience.
 He would want to decline if he can.